eden-brekke/reading-notes/code-301/class-02.md

 [React Tutorial through ‘Developer Tools’](https://reactjs.org/tutorial/tutorial.html)

 ## Assignment Instructions
 Read for understanding the assigned resources for this class and watch any assigned videos.
 Also skim and bookmark the additional resources provided.
-Prepare an entry for your Readings Notes Repository that answers each and every question presented above.
+Prepare an entry for your Readings Notes Repository that answers each and every question presented above.<br>

 Make a section in your notes titled ## Things I want to know more about, and anytime a question arises in your mind, or something catches your curiosity, write it down under this heading.